ricardopfitscher/genic/README.md

 **Directories**

-*monitor* includes the current monitor implementation
+*monitor* includes the current guiltiness monitor implementation

+*monitor/python* contains a monitor writed in python

 *monitor/DReAM-python* an implementation of DReAM's monitoring agent with REST web service

-*results* includes the experimental results
+*results* will include the experimental results

 **DReAM Python API**